 Cumulus Linux supports hardware-based equal cost multipath (ECMP) load sharing.
 ECMP is enabled by default in Cumulus Linux.
 Load sharing occurs automatically for all routes with multiple next hops installed.
 ECMP load sharing supports both IPv4 and IPv6 routes.

-Equal Cost Routing
+Understanding Equal Cost Routing

 ECMP operates only on equal cost routes in the Linux routing table.